MooersLab/voice-in-plus-contractions/README.md

 ## Library contents

-- 94 common English contractions mapped to their expansions.
+- 186 common and not so common English contractions mapped to their expansions.

 ## Format of the library
 The file format is comma-separated values (csv).